flatironinstitute/qt-mountainview/README.md

 * Install Qt5 (see below)

-* Clone this repository into ~/.mountainlab/packages (or whatever directory you are using for mountainlab-js packages.
+* Clone this repository into ~/.mountainlab/packages (or whatever directory you are using for mountainlab-js packages).
 It is important that you install this in a location where mountainlab-js searches for processor packages.

 * Compile using `./compile_components.sh`